KingyLeon/odin-recipe/README.md

 # odin-recipe
-Basic Brutalist Website for recipes
+Basic Brutalist Website for recipes as part of the "Odin Project" No CSS will be applied